mrigankmg/Face-Identification/README.md

 # Face Identification
-Live time face detection with CV2 in python.
+Live time face detection, and identification with CV2 in python.

 Instructions:
 - Save all training images in "imgs" folder in "face-identification".